md-munna-khan/PostregeSQL-keys-Joins-Data-Relationship/Readme.md

 EXPLAIN ANALYSE -- this will how the query is executed and show how much time is taken.
 SELECT * from users WHERE last_name = 'Moore';
+EXPLAIN ANALYSE -- this will how the query is executed and show how much time is taken.
+SELECT * from employees WHERE last_name = 'Moore';

+CREATE INDEX idx_employees_last_name
+ON employees (last_name);
 ```